 When I was finally able to drag myself away from Julia’s kitchen we wandered through some of our favorite exhibits.
 A particular favorite of mine is a room filled with the inaugural gowns of America’s First Ladies.
 Of course not all of them are on display, but there are enough to give one a real sense of design throughout the decades.

 One of my favorite exhibitions is that of America’s Stories.
 Each time we visit the museum, we find different stories being told.
-Everything from the Woolworth’s lunch counter, to Fonzie’s leather jacket to Dorothy’s ruby red shoes.
+Visitors can see everything from the Woolworth’s lunch counter, to Fonzie’s leather jacket to Dorothy’s ruby red shoes.
 It’s a fascinating look at American culture.

 In our previous lives as B&B Innkeepers – Abigail’s B&B – each of our rooms was dedicated to women in history named Abigail.
 Abigail Adams held a distinct fascination for us so of course one of our rooms was dedicated to her.

 The Star Spangled Banner

 Absolutely no photos allowed, but this is an image of the HUGE flag that flew over Ft.
 McHenry in Baltimore during the war of 1812 and was the inspiration for our national anthem, The Star Spangled Banner.
 The flag was sewn by Mary Young Pickersgill.
 She was paid $405.90 and she was assisted by her daughter, 2 nieces and an indentured servant.
 The flag is housed behind glass in a darkened gallery.
 It is really quite special to see.